ionic-team/ionic-framework/core/src/components/refresher/readme.md

 boolean

 If true, the refresher will be hidden.
-Defaults to `true`.
+Defaults to `false`.

 #### pullMax